bcgov/wps/api/README.md

 These are the steps necessary to increase the amount of disk space provisioned for the database hosted in **Openshift 3**:

+### The easy way

+1. Go to Storage -> Actions -> Expand PVC.
+Enter the desired size and click on expand.

+2. That's it.
+No pod restarts required, the pods should pick up the increased size after a while.

+### The hard way

 1. From the Storage tab in the Openshift Cluster Console, delete the PVC of one of the Patroni replicas (note: a secondary replica, NOT the leader).
 Make a note of the PVC's name before you delete it.
 2. From the Openshift Application Console, delete the pod associated with the PVC you just deleted.
 A new pod of the same name will immediately be recreated, but will not have any PVC to bind to yet.
 This is fine.
 3. From the Openshift Cluster Console, create a new PVC.